Add a timer control for SLA-enabled entities

 If a condition causes the milestone to be canceled, the control shows the word Canceled.
 This behavior is optional.

-If either of the required fields in the Timer Control dialog box do not have a value in the record, the control shows the words Not Set.
+If either of the required fields in the Timer Control dialog box does not have a value in the record, the control shows the words Not Set.

 - The instructions in this topic apply if you're adding a timer to track time for the date/time field of any entity, or for tracking time against standard SLAs on case records.
 If you are using enhanced SLAs and want to add a timer to your forms, see Add a timer to forms to track time against enhanced SLAs.